TrippyFrenemy/MongodbRedisEducation/Readme.md

     ```
     python main.py
     ```

 2. Update data on DB:
    ```
    python load_from_json.py
    ```
    Caution: use the file structure below

+3. When prompted, enter the command `run` or `run spider` to find information about new quotes and their authors

-3. When prompted, input your search command followed by a colon and the search term.
+4. When prompted, input your search command followed by a colon and the search term.
 For example:
 - To search for an author named "Steve Martin", enter: `name:Steve Martin`
 - To search for quotes with the tag "life", enter: `tag:life`

-4. If you want to perform a search with a partial term, you can use:
+5. If you want to perform a search with a partial term, you can use:
 - `name:st` for authors with names starting with "st"
 - `tag:li` for tags starting with "li"